This post may contain affiliate links. See my privacy policy for details.

 - Remove the toothpicks and sprinkle with powdered sugar.

-Why is is Called a Monte Cristo?
+Why is it called a Monte Cristo?

 Slice that beauty in half and dust with icing sugar if you want.
 (Dusted with icing sugar is how Disneyland does it)

 What is your favorite food from Disneyland?
-Make sure to read my Disneyland Food Bucket List, it has all the great things you need to eat!
-I really hope you all try this recipe, at least once!
+Make sure to read my Disneyland Food Bucket List; it has all the great things you need to eat!
+I really hope you all try this recipe at least once!
 Let me know if you do!

-Also if you want to try some more great sandwiches, try these recipes:
+Also, if you want to try some more great sandwiches, try these recipes:

 Love,